 - Demo questions are never included in the actual certification exam.

-- The demo questions include 3 questions, and the student has 45 minutes to complete.
+- The demo question set includes 3 questions, and the student has 45 minutes to complete.
 Note that the average time per question is not as fast paced as the actual exam attempt.

 - Limited demo questions per exam are available so you will receive repetitive questions if multiple Demo Questions are purchased.